 In these days I have recognized something in particular about myself.
 All my sarcasm, mock-complaints, real complaints, and general meanness, serve to make me into a bad person.
 We become the things we say and do, and though I don’t ever mean the anything I say maliciously, it is slowly changing my heart to be more cynical, cruel, annoying, etc. I see this and I mourn, because I don’t like the fact that I need to change.
 But I know I need to find positive purpose & stop.

 Ultimately it comes down to this – Is what you’re saying and doing reflective of your heart?
-If not, then you need to change your words and actions to reflect your good heart, else your heart will conform.
+If not, then you need to change your words and actions.
+Your purpose must be to reflect your good heart.
+Because if you don’t, your heart will conform.
 Or, is your heart bad and you know it, but you are doing good actions?
 Then your heart will change.
 There are a myriad of spiritual lessons here.
 Think about what you say and do.
 Does it serve a purpose?